frescademusic/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Muntasir Mahmud
     subtitle: >-
-      Also known as FRESCADE, he believes that the supremacy of music can make the world better
+      Known as FRESCADE, believes in supremacy of music can make the world better
     styles:
       self:
         height: auto